How to Install Google Chrome on Fedora Linux

 Install Fedora Workstation Repositories Package

-First, Fedora Workstation includes a curated set of third-party repositories that provide software unavailable in the default repos.
-To access these repositories, install the package.
-Note: This places the repository files in /etc/yum.repos.d/ but keeps them disabled by default to prevent unwanted installations.
+Fedora Workstation includes a curated set of third-party repositories that provide popular software not available in the default repos.
+To begin, install the fedora-workstation-repositories package to add these repository configurations to your system:

 sudo dnf install fedora-workstation-repositories